-Those who have been visiting the site for a while probably noticed the appearance of an ad banner at the top of most pages.
-It has brought welcome but modest revenue, barely able to offset the cost of the previous shared host.
-I surmize this may be due to the fact that most of my visitors are like me, thrifty :) and they have little interest visiting the pages of the advertisers.
+Those who have been visiting the site for a while probably noticed the appearance of a Paypal Donate button at the top of most pages.
+It has brought modest but welcome revenue, able to offset the cost of the service.

 Should you feel so inclined, you can express your appreciation by using the button as many times as you wish.
 No amount too small or too big.

 I enjoy managing the site.
 The occasional thank-you emails I get are all the encouragement I need, keep them coming :)

 Thank you for your support, and do not forget, those manuals you just downloaded have most likely been uploaded by someone like you, so if you come across public domain manuals (test equipment, ham radio or timing related) that I do not have, feel free to upload them.